jordanperr/OpenOA/readme.md

 This library provides a generic framework for working with large timeseries data from wind plants.
 Its development has been motivated by the WP3 Benchmarking (PRUF) project, which aims to provide a reference implementation for plant-level performance assessment.

-The implementation makes use of a flexible backend, so that data loading, processing, and analysis can be performed locally (e.g., with Pandas DataFrames), in a semi-distributed manner (e.g., with Dask DataFrames), or in a fully distributed matter (e.g., with Spark DataFrames).
+In addition to the analysis methodologies, OpenOA aims to provide standardization across datasets commonly used for operational analysis in the wind industry.

-Analysis routines are grouped by purpose into methods, and these methods in turn rely on more abstract toolkits.
+Analysis routines are grouped by purpose into methods, and these methods in turn rely on lower level toolkits.
 In addition to the provided analysis methods, anyone can write their own, which is intended to provide natural growth of tools within this framework.